top of page

 Capital Works Report.
 Tracks WIP expenditure against budget in real time, highlighting projects approaching completion that need to be capitalised before 30 June.

-Identifies gaps in your asset register, missing condition ratings, unknown acquisition dates, zero-value assets, so you can fix them before audit.
+Identifies gaps in your asset register such as missing condition ratings, unknown acquisition dates, zero-value assets so you can fix them before audit.

 The Asset Register Completeness Power BI Report identifies gaps in your asset register, missing condition ratings, unknown acquisition dates, zero-value assets, so you can fix them before audit.